0% up to 48 Months on over 110 Brands!

 I think that definition is very vague on the variety of functions a compressor has to offer.
 A compressor does much more than tame dynamics and, when used properly, can greatly expand the overall frequency range, add warmth or glow to the source and improve the harmonic content even if no compression is actually happening.

-Every style of compressor has a “sound,” and some engineers prefer the way the audio is affected just running through a compressor without any actual compression happening.
-Since they are loaded with transformers, resistors, wiring and capacitors that add color, they use them as a subtle EQ.
+Every style of compressor has a “sound,” and some engineers prefer the way the audio is affected by just running through a compressor without any actual compression happening.
+Since they are loaded with transformers, resistors, wiring and capacitors that add color, engineers can use them as a subtle EQ.
 One of the top mixing engineers on the planet, Michael Brauer, uses multiple compressors in a send and return set-up to fill in different frequency ranges of a vocal rather than trying to use an EQ.
 Since each compressor has their strong points, he uses one compressor for the air of the vocal, one for the mid range, one for low end or body, one for aggression and so on.

 In this blog, I’m going to go over the basic functions of the three main types of compressors; FET, optical and variable-mu.
-In addition, I'll offer up some tips/tricks on how to get the most out of them and what compressor to use for certain source.
+In addition, I'll offer up some tips/tricks on how to get the most out of them and what compressor to use for certain sources.
 One thing to remember when working in the audio world is that there are no set rules on how to use any certain piece of gear.
 There is no golden standard telling us that "this is the compressor you always use for this source."
 Every project is different and should have a unique approach so everything doesn’t end up sounding the exact same.
 Every engineer has a different style and opinion in the way they work, but there are some basic operations that can help you easily dial in a sound that will sound good on almost any style of recording.

 Compressors work as an insert on an audio channel, but can also be used in parallel, which I will explain more in depth in a later blog.
 In a DAW, you place the plug-in directly to the channel through the insert path.
 This will turn the dry audio into a processed signal and the compressor will always be engaged.
 On a large format console, you will set up the compressor on the insert path through the insert send and insert return points on the patch bay, which you can then engage or disengage using the “insert” button on the audio channel.
 If your console doesn't have an insert point, you can route out of the mic preamp to the input of a compressor, then out of the compressor to the input of your DAW or tape machine, then the output of your DAW or tape machine will feed the line input of your console.